 There are many treatments available for asthma, with the most common being inhaler treatment.
 In this section, we will go into more detail about the various options available.

-Anyone diagnosed with asthma will be prescribed a reliever inhaler, these act to control the symptoms when they occur.
-It’s critical that a health professional teaches you how to use your inhaler correctly as incorrect use may mean you are not inhaling enough of the medication.
-Typically, your inhaler technique will be checked, approximately, annually when you have an asthma review, however, this can vary depending on the severity and control of your asthma.
+Anyone diagnosed with asthma will be prescribed a reliever inhaler; these act to control the symptoms when they occur.
+It’s critical that a health professional teaches you how to use your inhaler correctly, as incorrect use may mean you are not inhaling enough of the medication.
+Typically, your inhaler technique will be checked annually when you have an asthma review.
+However, this can vary depending on the severity and control of your asthma.

 These inhalers are often blue, and they contain fast-acting medication that can quickly treat your symptoms.
 They are also used in emergencies such as asthma attacks for emergency relief.